Jaguar: Ecological role

 The adult jaguar is an apex predator, meaning it is at the top of the food chain and is not preyed upon in the wild.
 The jaguar has also been termed a keystone species, as it is assumed that it controls the population levels of prey such as herbivorous and seed-eating mammals and thus maintains the structural integrity of forest systems.

 However, field work has shown this may be natural variability, and the population increases may not be sustained.
 Thus, the keystone predator hypothesis is not accepted by all scientists.

-The jaguar is sympatric with the cougar (Puma concolor).
-In central Mexico, both prey on white-tailed deer (Odocoileus virginianus), which makes up 54% and 66% of jaguar and cougar's prey, respectively.
+The jaguar is sympatric with the cougar.
+In central Mexico, both prey on white-tailed deer, which makes up 54% and 66% of jaguar and cougar's prey, respectively.
 In northern Mexico, the jaguar and the cougar share the same habitat, and their diet overlaps dependent on prey availability.
 Jaguars seemed to prefer deer and calves.
 In Mexico and Central America, neither of the two cats are considered to be the dominant predator.

 In South America, the jaguar is larger than the cougar and tends to take larger prey, usually over 22 kg.
 The cougar's prey usually weighs between 2 and 22 kg, which is thought to be the reason for its smaller size.

 This situation may be advantageous to the cougar.
 Its broader prey niche, including its ability to take smaller prey, may give it an advantage over the jaguar in human-altered landscapes.

 Hunting and diet

 The jaguar is an obligate carnivore and depends solely on flesh for its nutrient requirements.
-An analysis of 53 studies documenting the diet of the jaguar revealed that its prey ranges in weight from 1 to 130 kg; it prefers prey weighing 45-85 kg, with capybara (Hydrochoerus hydrochaeris) and giant anteater (Myrmecophaga tridactyla) being the most selected.
-When available, it also preys on marsh deer (Blastocerus dichotomus), southern tamandua (Tamandua tetradactyla), collared peccary (Dicotyles tajacu) and black agouti (Dasyprocta fuliginosa).
-In floodplains, jaguars opportunistically take reptiles such as turtles and caimans.
+An analysis of 53 studies documenting the diet of the jaguar revealed that its prey ranges in weight from 1 to 130 kg; it prefers prey weighing 45-85 kg, with the capybara and the giant anteater being the most selected.
+When available, it also preys on marsh deer, southern tamandua, collared peccary and black agouti.
+In floodplains, jaguars opportunistically take reptiles such as green anacondas, turtles and caimans.
 Consumption of reptiles appears to be more frequent in jaguars than in other big cats.
 One remote population in the Brazilian Pantanal is recorded to primarily feed on aquatic reptiles and fish.

 The jaguar also preys on livestock in cattle ranching areas where wild prey is scarce.

 The daily food requirement of a captive jaguar weighing 34 kg was estimated at 1.4 kg of meat.

-The jaguar's bite force allows it to pierce the carapaces of the yellow-spotted Amazon river turtle (Podocnemis unifilis) and the yellow-footed tortoise (Chelonoidis denticulatus).
+The jaguar's bite force allows it to pierce the carapaces of the yellow-spotted Amazon river turtle and the yellow-footed tortoise.
 It employs an unusual killing method: it bites mammalian prey directly through the skull between the ears to deliver a fatal bite to the brain.
 It kills capybara by piercing its canine teeth through the temporal bones of its skull, breaking its zygomatic arch and mandible and penetrating its brain, often through the ears.